kothawader8-arch/Detecting-Lung-Cancer-via-CT-Image-Analysis-using-Deep-Learning-Models/README.md

 pip install -q imbalanced-learn kaggle statsmodels
 ```

-To run outside Colab: set `USE_DRIVE = False` in the Section 1 setup cell to use a local working directory instead of a mounted Drive path, and ensure a CUDA-capable GPU is available — training five architectures plus MC Dropout's 50x inference cost is not practical on CPU alone.
+To run outside Colab: set `USE_DRIVE = False` in the Section 1 setup cell to use a local working directory instead of a mounted Drive path, and ensure a CUDA-capable GPU is available, training five architectures plus MC Dropout's 50x inference cost is not practical on CPU alone.

 ---